QuickBooks Blog

 8. Department of Energy grants (DOE)

-The DOE offers grants for businesses working in technology development and for governments starting up energy-related projects, like carbon accounting projects.
+The DOE offers grants for small businesses working in technology development and for governments starting up energy-related projects, like carbon accounting projects.

 9. Minority Business Development Agency (MBDA)